acarrasco/about/alejandro_readme.md

 - We do **a lot** of pair/mob programming
 - We keep a shared document as a log of the team's progress
   - Filling it beforehand helps us to go not get stuck during the daily sync (so we can use that extra time in random shenanigans)
   - It helps people that couldn't attend to the sync to know what's going on
   - It helps to identify when people are stuck or getting interrupted a lot
 - We love to argue because **we are passionate** and care about what we do
   - It is OK to disagree
   - It is not OK to hold a grudge over a disagreement, we all want what is best for the team
 - Team time is never wasted time
   - If a daily sync goes for longer than usual because somebody wants to tell us about their day, or crack a joke, it is fine
   - If somebody is feeling overwhelmed with work and needs a break to grab some coffee, I encourage you to go tag along with them
 - We are transparent by default
   - Our Google drive files are shared with all Tech
   - Our calendars default visibility is public
   - Anyone can pop by our shared zoom room

 ## What I expect from you

 - To be bold
 - To be creative
 - To enjoy what you do
-- To have a great time with the team!
 - To be eager for learning new things
 - To be proud of what we are achieving together
 - To have a sense of ownership
 - To ask for help when you need it
+- To have a great time with the team!

 ## What you can expect from me

 - To make time for you
 - To stand up for you
 - To give you honest feedback
-- To coach you
+- To lead by example
-- To stay up late or start early with you if you have to do it
-- To catch you off guard with a joke when you least expect it
+- To coach and mentor you
+- To tell dad jokes when no one is expecting them